-This Limited Warranty extends only to the original retail purchaser, who must produce proof of purchase in order to validate any claim.
+This Limited Warranty extends only to the original retail purchaser when the bicycle is purchased from a Kent International Inc. (Kent) authorized retailer.
+No third party sales will be covered by this Limited Warranty.
+The original retail purchaser must produce proof of purchase in order to validate any claim.
 This warranty is not transferable to anyone else.

 What does this Limited Warranty cover?
-This warranty covers all parts of the bicycle to be free of defects in workmanship and materials.
-What must you do to keep the Limited Warranty in effect?
+Subject to the terms below, this Limited Warranty covers the bicycle and component parts to be free of defects in workmanship and materials.
 This warranty is effective only if:

-- The bicycle is completely and correctly assembled. - The bicycle is used under normal conditions for its intended purpose, by a person that properly fits and is capable of controlling the bicycle. - The bicycle receives all necessary maintenance and adjustments.
+- The bicycle is completely and correctly assembled according to Kent's supplied instructions. - The bicycle is used under normal conditions for its intended purpose, by a person that properly fits and is capable of controlling the bicycle. - The bicycle receives all necessary maintenance and adjustments.

 What is not covered by this Limited Warranty?
-This warranty does not include labour and transportation charges.
+This Limited Warranty does not include labor and repair transportation charges.
 The bicycle is designed for general transportation and recreational use only.
-This warranty does not cover normal wear and tear, paint, rust, normal maintenance items, personal injury, or any damage, failure, or loss that is caused by accident, improper assembly, maintenance, adjustment, storage, or use of the bicycle.
+This Limited Warranty does not cover normal wear and tear, paint, rust or normal maintenance items.
+This Limited Warranty does not cover damage caused by use of the bicycle for purposes other than those for which it was designed.
+This Limited Warranty does not cover unauthorized attachments, modifications, or alterations; personal injury; or any damage, failure, or loss that is caused by accident or improper and/or negligent assembly, maintenance, servicing, adjustment, storage, or use of the bicycle.
+Components that are excluded from this Limited Warranty: tires, tubes, grips, brake pads, cables, saddle covering, and chain.